mukeenanyafiq/PlayerManager/README.md

 (You can use `@s` as the player argument to indicate you)\
 (Example: `/plmanager info @s`)

+## Suggestions & Bug Reports
+If you have an idea of a new feature for this plugin, you can submit your idea [here!](https://github.com/mukeenanyafiq/PlayerManager/issues/new?assignees=&labels=suggestion&projects=&template=suggestion.md&title=Suggestion)

+However, if you found or encounter any bugs in this plugin, you can submit your report [here!](https://github.com/mukeenanyafiq/PlayerManager/issues/new?assignees=&labels=bug&projects=&template=bug_report.md&title=Bug+Report)

 ## Note
 This is **my very first PocketMine-MP plugin**.
-Expect some bad or inefficient codes.\
+Expect some unorganized scripts, bad and inefficient codes.\
-Any suggestions, bug-reports, and pull-requests are accepted
+Any suggestions, bug-reports, and pull-requests are welcomed